|My Present Past

 of the 13th Judicial Circuit Court of Kane County along with his brother, William D. Barry.

-He met Katherine Elvira King and they were married October 11, 1854.
+He met Catherine Elvira King and they were married October 11, 1854.
 Of that marriage two children were

 born, Katherine Elizabeth on October 11, 1860 and Charles King on October 18, 1865.